Field Experience (PSYC 4790-Senior Internship)

 Student should be majoring in Psychology or a related discipline with plans to work in a counseling/helping profession.

-Counseling Center clients currently or previously in therapy with Dr. Williams for individual or group therapy are not eligible for this experience.
-Also, you may not be a client of the Counseling Center at the time of your Field Experience here.
+You may not be a client of the Counseling Center at the time of your Field Experience here.
 Work study students at the Counseling Center are also ineligible during their term of employment.

 The aim of this course is to provide undergraduate students with education related to counseling and/or clinical psychology as well as to give practical experience through role-play and demonstrations.
 However, students are NOT able to provide or observe, at any point during this course, direct clinical services to clients.
 During this course, students will learn about theories of psychotherapy and counseling and will be taught basic counseling skills and have the chance to watch demonstrations of these skills and role-play them.
 This experience will likely be particularly beneficial for students interested in pursuing graduate work in Counseling or Clinical Psychology.
 Students may only take one semester of Field Experience at the Counseling Center.